 MORADO PURPLE CORN (Morado cantena).
 A rare and ancient Peruvian corn bears deep purple ears with large kernals.
 It is grown for culinary reasons, but has also recently been studied for its health benefits since it apparently has unusually high levels of antioxidants and anti-inflammatory properties.
 Morado grows on Peru's coasts as well as mountains, so you do not have to worry about the altitude.
 Supplier says it is a short stalk, growing only 5' high, but I've had customers report up to (new record reported by a customer) 14'.
 Perhaps a more hospitable climate makes it shoot up, or excessive nitrogen.
 Germination has been reported as fairly high 75-85% no matter the climate.
-PLEASE NOTE: I have never had a complaint about this corn until recently, when a customer noted that her stalks tassled but did not produce ears.
-Ears don't appear for a variety of reasons.
-Don't blame the seed.
-Harumphf.
-85-95 days.
-This variety sells out very quickly when I have in stock.
+Please note: This is the only seed I offer that is not organic.
+I cannot find an organic source, but it is too popular not to offer anyway.
 50 seeds.

 PERU'S FAMOUS PURPLE CORN DRINK: This delicious traditional Peruvian drink, Chica Morada, is also a powerhouse of nutrition.
 It uses morado maise, fruit juices and sweet spices.
 It is very refreshing!
 Slice fresh fruit (oranges, strawberries, pineapple) for garnish.
 Cover dried purple corn with water in a large pot.
 Add stick cinnamon and whole cloves and bring to boil, reducing heat and covering to simmer 45 minutes or until corn has softened.
 Strain.
 You can discard to solids.
 Dissolve dark brown sugar to taste in the hot liquid.
 Add fresh lemon juice and orange juice also to taste.
 Chill thoroughly and serve garnished with sliced fruit.